How Mitogen Works¶

 Python interpreter begins reading source code to execute from the pipe

-connected to stdin
+connected to stdin.

 Bootstrap Preparation¶